pykeio/diffusers/README.md

     <hr />
 </div>

-pyke Diffusers is a modular [Rust](https://rust-lang.org/) library for pretrained diffusion model inference to generate images, videos, or audio, using [ONNX Runtime](https://onnxruntime.ai/) as a backend for extremely optimized generation on both CPU & GPU.
+pyke Diffusers is a modular [Rust](https://rust-lang.org/) library for pretrained diffusion model inference to generate images using [ONNX Runtime](https://onnxruntime.ai/) as a backend for accelerated generation on both CPUs & GPUs.

 - [Features](#features)
 - [Prerequisites](#prerequisites)